 In 1994, pup met Mr. Ewing, Boss, during the most intense play weekend of their lives. pup moved in shortly thereafter.
 Boss and pup have been contented, fulfilled partners for twenty-four years.

 During those years, Bill worked at various blue-collar jobs, and studied book composition with Jan.
 He went on to a twelve-year career in financial document composition.
 Leaving that in frustration, he attended CCNY in Upper Manhattan, and once again left when he discovered he wasn’t truly interested in formal education.
+Subsequently, he signed on as a letter carrier with the postal service.
+This job suits him well.

 Under Boss’ influence, pup wrote Sex and God and Other Essays from October 2014 to August 2015.
 He also wrote a quarter of his novel, Opting Out, due out Winter 2020.
 He had found his calling.